SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="transformincrementalcsv"></a>
 # **TransformincrementalCsv**
-> SingleCSVRecord TransformincrementalCsv (string deploymentName, string transformName, SingleCSVRecord singleCSVRecord = null)
+> SingleCSVRecord TransformincrementalCsv (string deploymentName, string versionName, string transformName, SingleCSVRecord singleCSVRecord = null)

 Takes SingleCSVRecord as input and returns the transformed array as SingleCSVRecord